Table of Contents[Show]

 Also, DEXs do not require users to deposit funds to start trading.
 DEXs operate differently from centralised exchanges, which hold their users’ assets.
 Examples of DEXs include Uniswap, PancakeSwap, dYdX, and DexGuru.

 Lending platforms are one of the most popular DeFi applications.
-Unlike traditional lenders, decentralised lending platforms don’t ask borrowers for their personal information or credit history.
-In fact, it doesn’t matter whether you have a good or bad credit history.
-All you have to do is deposit collateral, which the lender will receive if you do not repay the loan.
+Unlike traditional lenders, decentralised lending platforms don’t ask borrowers for personal information or credit history.
+In fact, it doesn’t matter whether borrowers have a good or bad credit history.
+All traders have to do is deposit collateral, which the lender will receive if traders do not repay the loan.

 Moreover, borrowers can access loans faster, and geographical barriers do not apply, making loans more obtainable.